Skip to content

 7 study tips for studying from a medical student

-When studying medicine you are often faced with a huge mountain of material, which you can learn most of in a short time should know.
-Often this is extremely discouraging and a single question comes before all the others: “How am I supposed to get this all into my head?”
+When studying medicine, you are often faced with a huge mountain of material, most of which you are expected to know in a short space of time.
+This is often extremely discouraging and a single question pushes itself ahead of all the others: “How am I supposed to get all this into my head?”

-I have definitely found myself several times in this situation and knows how overwhelmed and demotivated you can feel in such moments.
-That's why I'm happy to share a few tips with you here that have helped me toconquer huge amounts of material and still take care of my mental health; if you neglect this, you often lose energy and energy very quickly lost the stamina for learning.
+I have definitely been in this situation several times and know how overwhelmed and demotivated you can feel in such moments.
+That is why I would like to share a few tips with you that have helped me tackling huge amounts of material while still taking care of my mental health; If you neglect these, you will quickly lose the energy and stamina you need to study.
 Studying is a marathon, not a sprint!

 Tip #1 Divide the amount of material into small parts

-It's best to start with this , to roughly skim through all of your materials in order to estimate how many topics you can divide the material into and approximately how extensive each topic is.
-In this way you can divide the big picture into smaller chunks that are much easier to conquer and that you can work on little by little.
+The best way to start is to skim through all your materials to estimate how many topics you can divide the material into and roughly how much scope each topic has.
+This way you can get an idea of the big picture. divide into smaller bites, which are much easier to conquer and which you can climb up bit by bit.

-If you still don't know where to start: most textbooks have already thought about the order of the topics, so: usually just start with the first topic, the rest builds like that good as always on that too.
+If you still don't know where to start: most textbooks have already put some thought into the order of the topics, so: usually just start with the first topic, the rest almost always builds on that.

-For me personally, nothing works without a learning plan.
-It brings structure to everyday life and gives you the feeling that you have your success in your hands and know exactly: If I follow the plan, I will definitely finish by the deadline.
+For me personally, nothing works without a study plan.
+It brings structure to everyday life and gives you the feeling that you are in control of your success and know exactly: If I follow the plan, I will definitely finish by the deadline.

-If possible: build in a few buffer days and a few repetition days before the final date, this will give you extra security if something comes up or something just doesn't work out for you on one day runs with concentration.
-The learning plan is also not a rigid structure.
-It can be changed at will during execution.
-However, it is important that you keep the rough framework so that you can deal with the material safely.
+If possible: build in a few buffer days and a few revision days before the final date.
+This will give you extra security in case something comes up or you just can't concentrate on a particular day.
+The study plan is also not a rigid structure.
+It can be changed at will during the implementation.
+However, it is important that you keep the basic framework so that you are sure to get through the material.

-Learning together with fellow students is much more fun and it doesn't feel so annoying anymore than sitting alone in front of the book.
-Agree with 2-3 friends when you will learn something, so after a day of learning you can talk through topics, explain any ambiguities to each other and, above all, communicate with each other.
+Studying with fellow students is much more fun and doesn't feel as annoying as sitting alone in front of a book.
+Talk to 2-3 friends, when you learn what, so that after a day of learning you can talk through topics, explain anything you don't understand to each other and, above all, coordinate with each other.

-So you can see where your strengths and weaknesses lie and can therefore, firstly, change your learning plan again and repeat the topics that didn't go so well and secondly, take a little breather when you see that learning has actually made a difference in some places.
-In addition, answering questions and discussing solidifies knowledge immensely!
+This way you can see where your strengths and weaknesses lie and can then firstly change your study plan and repeat the topics that didn't go so well and secondly take a breather when you see that studying has actually made a difference in some areas.
+Answering questions and discussing things also reinforces knowledge immensely!

 Tip #4 Visualize progress